oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 The `ac_fixed` class also provides two more optional parameters for controlling the overflow and rounding modes.

-For more details on the `ac_fixed` class, please refer to the documentation provided with the installation at `%INSTALL_DIR%/include/sycl/ext/intel/ac_types/ac_datatypes_ref.pdf`.
+For more details on the `ac_fixed` class, please refer to the documentation provided with the installation at `<installation path>/lib/oclfpga/include/ref/ac_datatypes_ref.pdf`.

 To use an `ac_fixed` type in your code, you must include the following header: